Azure/kubernetes-hackfest/labs/cicd-automation/azure-devops/README.md

 10. Click on "1 job, 0 task" to view stage tasks

-11. Click on "Agent job" and change the agent pool to "Hosted Ubuntu 1604" in the drop down
+11. Click on "Agent job" and change the Agent pool to "Hosted Ubuntu 1604" in the drop down

 12. On the Agent job, click the "+" to add a Task

-13. Search for "helm" and add the task called "Helm Tool Installer" as first task
+13. Search for "helm" and add the task called "Helm Tool Installer" as first task.
+Click Add

-14. Next, Search for "helm" and add the task called "Package and deploy Helm charts"
+14. Next, Search for "helm" and add the task called "Package and deploy Helm charts".
+Click Add

 15. Click on the task (named "helm ls") to configure all of the settings for the release

     * Select your Azure subscription in the dropdown and click "Authorize"
     * Select the Resource Group and AKS Cluster
+    * For Namespace, enter "hackfest"
     * For the Command select "upgrade"
     * For Chart type select "File Path"
     * For Chart path, click the "..." button and browse to the "service-trakcer-ui" chart in the charts directory
     * For the Release Name, enter `service-tracker-ui`
     * For Set Values you will need to fix the ACR server to match your ACR server name and the imageTag needs to be set.
-        Eg - `deploy.acrServer=acrhackfestbrian3299.azurecr.io,deploy.imageTag=vsts-$(Build.BuildId)`
+        Eg - `deploy.acrServer=acrhackfestbrian13932.azurecr.io,deploy.imageTag=azuredevops-$(Build.BuildId)`

     ![Azure DevOps Helm Task](azure-do-helm-task.png)

+    * Click "Save"

 #### Run a test build